 On the Services Mesh page, click a service from the list and then click Security to see the workload instances that access your service.

-- Control access to Anthos Service Mesh in the Cloud Console
+- Control access to Anthos Service Mesh in the Google Cloud console

 - Learn about Canonical Services